hiddentao/hiddentao.com/src/pages/markdown/blog/upgradeable-smart-contracts-with-eternal-storage/en.md

 ---

-For the [Nayms](http://nayms.io/) project we've opted to build upgradeable smart contracts so that we can do permissions upgrades of our smart contract logic whilst keeping our on-chain data unchanged.
+For the [Nayms](http://nayms.io/) project we've opted to build upgradeable smart contracts so that we can do permissioned upgrades of our smart contract logic whilst keeping our on-chain data unchanged.

 In attempting to figure out how to design for upgradeable contracts I looked